Chewy pumpkin spice molasses cookies are perfectly spiced and so delicious! Enjoy these with your cup of coffee or tea this fall.

-These pumpkin spice molasses cookies are some of my favorites.
+These pumpkin spice molasses cookies are my new favorite fall treat.
 They are soft, chewy, and so perfect with tea or hot cider.
-The secret ingredient here is the molasses – it keeps them soft and gives them that rich, spicy flavor that everyone loves.

-- 2 cups gluten free flour blend King Arthur or Namaste Perfect Flour Blend work well.
-You could also use all-purpose flour if you wish.
+- 2 cups gluten free flour blend Namaste Perfect Flour Blend works well

 - 1/2 cup vegan buttery spread